yuvalmGS/gigaspaces-wiki-jekyll/xap97/data-partitioning.markdown

 weight: 200
 ---

 {% summary %} {% endsummary %}

-Load-balancing is essential in any truly scalable architecture, as it enables scaling beyond the physical resources of a single-server machine.
+Load-balancing (Data-Partitioning) is essential in any truly scalable architecture, as it enables scaling beyond the physical resources of a single-server machine.
 In GigaSpaces, load-balancing is the mechanism used by the clustered proxy to distribute space operations among the different cluster members.
-Each cluster member can run on a different physical machine.
+Each cluster member can run on a different physical or virtual machine.

-If a space belongs to a load-balancing group, the clustered proxy originating from this space contains logical references to all space members in the load-balancing group.
+A clustered proxy for a partitioned data grid holds logical references to all space members in the cluster.
 The references are "logical", in the sense that no active connection to a space member is opened until it is needed.
 This is illustrated in the following diagram:

 ![load_balancing_basic.gif](/attachment_files/load_balancing_basic.gif)